HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 HDFC International Debit Card vs. HDFC Forex Card vs. HDFC International Credit Card

-When making international transactions, choosing the right payment method can significantly impact your overall costs.
-HDFC offers three primary options: International Debit Cards, Forex Cards, and International Credit Cards—each with different charges, benefits, and limitations.
+When making international transactions, selecting the right payment method can save you significant costs.
+HDFC Bank offers three options: International Debit Cards, Forex Cards, and International Credit Cards.
+Each has unique HDFC International Debit Card charges, benefits, and limitations.

-The table below compares these options based on forex charges, ATM withdrawal fees, annual costs, and overall suitability, helping you decide which one works best for your international spending needs.
+Below, we compare these options, focusing on forex charges, ATM withdrawal fees, annual costs, and suitability to help you choose the best for your international spending.

 FeatureHDFC International Debit CardHDFC Forex CardHDFC International Credit Card